-2.4.a.
-The Comprehensive Exam Committee: As one of the requirements for the Ph.D. degree, each graduate student must satisfy a Comprehensive Examination Committee of his or her preparation and aptitude for independent scholarship and research.
-This committee will be selected by the student in consultation with the Major Advisor, and will normally consist of three members of the Graduate Faculty of the Chemistry Department, including the Major Advisor, who will serve as the committee chair.
-The Comprehensive Examination is normally taken before the end of the seventh term in residence.

-2.4.b.
-'Precomp' Meetings: The first meeting of the committee will take place in the first half of the fifth term.
-To help orient the committee members, the student will provide a two-page description of their research objective and plan of procedure.
-This report must be delivered to the departmental main office and to the committee members by the end of the first full week of the fifth term.
+- 2.5a.
+The Comprehensive Exam Committee: As one of the requirements for the Ph.D. degree, each graduate student must pass a Comprehensive Examination.
+This requires the selection of a Committee who will assess the student's preparation and aptitude for independent scholarship and research.
+This committee is selected by the student in consultation with the Major Advisor, and will normally consist of three members of the Graduate Faculty of the Chemistry Department, including the Major Advisor, who will serve as the committee chair.
+The Comprehensive Examination is taken before the end of the seventh term in residence (fall term of the third year). - 2.5.b.
+'Precomp' Meetings: The first meeting of the committee should take place in the fifth term, spring of year two in the program.
+To help orient committee members, the student provides a two-page description of their research objective and plan of procedure.
+This report must be delivered to the departmental main office and to the committee members at least two weeks before the meeting.
 The first meeting is to ensure that the committee members are familiar with the student's plans and progress.